Back

 Trends across markets

-We compared the CPM data on Google accounts for period 1 (dotted line) and period 2 (full line) so we could get a better insight into the CPM trends in the markets of Croatia, Serbia and Bosnia and Herzegovina.
+We compared the CPM data on Google accounts for period 1 (dotted line) and period 2 (full line) so we could get a better insight into the CPM trends on the markets of Croatia, Serbia and Bosnia and Herzegovina.
 The regional trends seem to mirror those on a global scale as far as advertising prices are concerned — all 3 markets had a drop in CPM during period 2.

 CPM on Google campaigns in Serbia fell 24.66% in period 2.
 However, it’s interesting to note that, although the numbers in question are smaller, the curve follows the one from period 2 without significant fluctuation.